 Disney Characters Onboard the Disney Wonder

 As with any Disney Cruise, you get the chance to not only see your favorite Disney characters in the deck shows but also meet them in the halls and at photo spots.
-Disney characters included on the Disney Wonder were all the ones you would expect!
+Disney characters included in the Disney Wonder were all the ones you would expect!
 Mickey, Minnie, Donald, Daisy, Goofy, and Pluto are all part of the fun.
 And princesses like Tiana, Ariel, Belle, Cinderella, and Mulan showed up too!
+Be sure to check out the Royal Princess Gathering onboard if you’re looking to snap pics of all the princesses.

 Disney Wonder Dining